Accumulation Net Benefit model for: Compare the Pair advertising, the Compare the Pair tool and general performance claim in advertising campaigns.

 Background to the Accumulation Net Benefit model

-Sample Set: The sample set used in the modelling contains AustralianSuper’s balanced investment option and the retail super funds which are actively tracked by SuperRatings, including superannuation investment products that are open and those that are closed to new members but continue to hold assets.
+Sample Set: The number of investment options used in the modelling contains AustralianSuper’s balanced investment option and the retail super funds which are actively tracked by SuperRatings, including superannuation investment products that are open and those that are closed to new members but continue to hold assets.

 Information about the Accumulation Net Benefit model

 - The model uses the ‘main Balanced option’ being the fund’s largest Balanced option where 60% to 76% of the fund’s assets are invested in growth investments.
 This is generally the fund’s default option.
 Where a fund does not have a Balanced option, the option closest to SuperRatings benchmark range of 60% to 76% growth investments is used.
 This is done for each product provider in the sample set.

 - The model uses return and fee data that is submitted by funds to SuperRatings, made publicly available by funds or contained within formal fund disclosures as at each year.

 - Using the starting account balance and salary, the contributions, earnings and fees are calculated using data each year to derive the closing account balance at the end of each year.